Gas Interlock Systems

 Do I need to install a gas interlock system?

 Yes, according to the UK’s gas safety regulations and the British Standard BS6173, any food business operating a commercial kitchen must install a gas safety interlock system.
 Therefore, you need to have a gas safety interlock system fitted to comply with the law.

 Gas interlock systems monitor the successful extraction of combustion products generated by gas kitchen equipment.
 This can be achieved in two ways:

 - Differential air pressure switch.
 This monitors the physical flow of air within the canopy area.
-The switch can be set to different levels of sensitivity to achieve a shut off at the required level of air throughout.
+The controller can be set to different sensitivity levels to achieve a shut off at the required level of air throughout.

 - Current sensor.
 This device can be used to monitor the electrical current being drawn by the extraction fan.
 The gas supply will be shut off if the fan is not using enough energy to provide the required extraction rate.

 What’s the cost of a gas interlock system?

 The cost of a gas interlock system can vary depending on the size of the gas pipework supplying your kitchen.
 However, generally expect to pay £1500 – £2000 (ex VAT) to supply and install a gas interlock system.

 What components make up a gas interlock system?